JWimsingues/argo-helm-fast-poc/README.md

 vault operator unseal -tls-skip-verify ${KEYS}
 ```

+# Improvements
+I have commited 2 more files on the manifests folder with `_2` suffix.
+This could be an improvement of the current setup to avoid using a hard coded helm registry.
+However I did not spend the time to bootstrap them to see if it is working as intended.
+This could be more scallable as if you are running multiple template in your helm registry you could easily change that from one Application to another.

 # History / References / researches
 The goal of this repository was to do so because some companies do have their own helm repository and they are using it as a template for several micro services.
 That being said, I was looking for a solution to implement such a setup (having the values in one git repository while using the chart from another source).